Shark ADVICE for Goode Beach, Albany

 Current Alerts and WarningsAlert level:

-A shark ADVICE has been issued for Rockingham water users, due to a partial outage in the Shark Monitoring Network at Garden Island.
+A shark ADVICE has been issued due to a whale carcass being reported at Goode Beach in the City of Albany.

 Switch on your Sea Sense.